cloudsimplus/cloudsimplus/README.md

 <a id="maven"></a>

-## Adding it as as maven dependency into your own project
+## Adding it as a maven dependency into your own project

 You can add CloudSim Plus API module, that is the only one required to build simulations, as a dependency inside the pom.xml file or your own maven project, as presened below (check if the informed version is the latest one).
 By this way you can start building your simulations from the scratch.